Grammar / B1 Grammar lessons and exercises / Second conditional: Unreal situations / Page 3

 If clause and main clause

-We use if + past to talk about an imaginary present or future situation (although the verb is in past, the meaning is present or future).
+We use if + past tense to talk about an imaginary present or future situation (although the verb is in the past, the meaning is present or future).
 And we use wouldinfinitive to talk about the result or consequence of that imaginary situation.

 • If we had a mansion in the country, we’d go there every weekend.